Halloween-Last minute ideas for a backyard bash

 Eat the Donut

-Use tree limbs or a clothesline between two trees and hang donuts using string.
+Use tree limbs or a clothesline between two trees to hang donuts with a string.
 Donuts should be slightly higher than the average teen.
 Choose teams of two and tie them together at the waist.
 Each team tries to eat the donut without using their hands or arms—the first team to eat the donut wins.
 If a donut falls to the ground, the team is eliminated.

 Blindfold Drum Finder